secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 - We execute remote learning on only the SCL dataset
 - We execute remote learning on only the GFR dataset
-- We execute federated learning on both datasets GFR and SCL with hyperparameters chosen by SAIL
+- We execute federated learning on both datasets GFR and SCL
-- We compute federated training on both datasets GFR and SCL with limited hyperparameter optimisation

 ### Hypotheses

-- Federated learning using SimFL can produce a model that exceeds the performance of a baseline random classifier.
+- Using the SimFL algorithm, we can produce a model that exceeds the performance of a baseline random classifier.
-- Federated learning using SimFL can produce a model that exceeds the performance of models trained individually.
+- Training the SimFL algorithm on multiple datasets can produce a model which exceeds the performance of the same model trained on individual datasets.
-- The features contained in the GFR and SCL datasets contain appropriate information to predict customer churn.
-- predictions made by a federated algorithm will provide more robust predictions for the NGOs than models trained individually.
-- The SAIL platform is capable of performing remote data science on the datasets produced by GFR and SCL.
+- Training a SimFL classifier on multiple datasets will give comparable results to training a normal decision boost tree.

 ### Constraints